shopglobal/liri/README.md

 }</code>

 # Pre-Installation
-You must have a Spotify API Key & Secret and Also a Twitter Access Token & Secret in order for the functions to work.
+You must have a Spotify API Key & Secret and Also a Twitter Access Token & Secret in order for those functions to work.
 Prior to attemtping installation, visit both site and create your API access tokens in the following manner:

 Spotify - save file to root as spotifykeys.js